Restore family rights to grave.

-Family interest in their crypt is a display of love, devotion and spirituality, and not a sick disturbing perversion, as the former Mayor of Maitland said to my Darcy cousin and myself in 2012!
+Family interest in their crypt is a display of love, devotion and spirituality, and not a sick disturbing perversion, as the former Mayor of Maitland Mr. Peter Blackmore said to my cousin Tom Darcy and myself in 2012!

-To use legislation to block family members from tending to their crypt is frankly very disconcerting, disrespectful to the memory of "Maitland's favourite son", and in my humble opinion, an abuse of power!
+To use legislation to block family members from tending to their crypt is frankly very disconcerting, disrespectful to the memory of "Maitland's favourite son" Les Darcy, and in my humble opinion, an abuse of power!

 Please support my petition to reinstate the legal and traditional rights of my relatives with our grave.
 Thank you very much!

 Yanwyn Kirby needs your help with “Cr.
 Loretta Baker: Restore family rights to grave.”.
 Join Yanwyn and 6 supporters today.